-We are Qatar’s first digital news organization.
+We are Qatar’s first digital news service.

-We’re a local startup staffed by a small but versatile team of professional journalists, who’ve worked for Al Jazeera English, the BBC and the Wall Street Journal.
+We’re a local start-up staffed by a small but versatile team of professional journalists, who’ve worked for Al Jazeera English, the BBC and the Wall Street Journal.

-We’ve been recognized by
+We’ve been recognized by:

 “I am a supporter of Doha News.
 I support their mission as journalists, and I believe in what they are doing.”